Cardiovascular system anatomy and physiology

 • Left ventricle (LV): Pumps oxygenated blood to the body through the aorta.

-Valves of heart
+Valves of the heart

 The heart has also four valves, the valves mean they have the capability to allow and stop the flow of a pathway, in the heart the valves prevent the backflow of blood, and they allow it to flow in the same direction which we will learn in Circulation of Blood.